 Figure 4: Response time of VirtualPlant as a function of the number of concurrent requests to BioMaps.
 Our stress test program produced this data, by issuing a range of concurrent requests to BioMaps and measuring VirtualPlant’s response time.
 Each request asked for a BioMaps of a set of 200 genes.

+Supplement Year 6: Semi-Automated Testing of VirtualPlant using Selenium: Complementary to the stress test performed by our program using HTTPD::Bench::ApacheBench, we are using Selenium to help us create a semi-automated method for testing all the applications on VirtualPlant.
+Selenium is a suite of tools for automating web application testing.
+Selenium's plug-in for Firefox can "record" the interaction between a user and Firefox.
+Then, the interaction can be "played" back and the output is compared with the output on the recorded interaction.
+After comparing both outputs, Selenim's plug-in indicates whether both are similar or different.
+Different outputs are marked as an indication for possible errors.

+A sequence of small interactions with the web application VirtualPlant have been recorded and successfully used to detect changes in its behavior.
+Selenium is essentially being used as a simple "regression testing" tool.
+It is expected that by extending the set of test sequences VirtualPlant will continue its development at a faster pace and with a higher level of quality assurance than before the utilization of this automated testing tool.

 Supplement Year 5: Virtual machine port of VirtualPlant: VirtualPlant uses over 3 dozen software systems, including over 30 Perl modules such as RSPerl, BioPerl, GraphViz and DBI, and many other systems such as Apache, MySQL, modperl, Java, R and Tomcat.
 As the system is deployed on only a single web site, it has not been worth our effort to create an automated installation program.
 However, demand has arisen for two types of additional VirtualPlant installations: 1) development and testing environments, and 2) deployable installations that could be provided to private users, such as firms and labs with high secrecy requirements.
 To meet this need we've ported VirtualPlant to a virtual machine (VM) that we can replicate as needed to meet these demands.
 The installation's stack is VirtualPlant code, on the software systems above, on Ubuntu 9.04, on VMWare Workstation.
 However, to reduce the load inside the VM, and share data between several VMs, the VM accesses an external MySQL server.
 If we are satisfied with the perform of VirtualPlant in the VM and we deploy it to corporate users then we will consider running all production VirtualPlant installations inside the VM so that we only need to support a single version.
 Think of this as a low-effort partial productization tactic.

+Supplement Year 6: Virtual machine port of VirtualPlant: We successfully deployed Virtualplant 1.1 and VirtualPlant 1.2 on a VM.
+We found the performance lost using VM is minimal, therefore the benefits outweigh the limitations of running VirtualPlant on a VM.

 Supplement Year 5: Construct a VirtualPlant compute job service on the cluster: Several of the VirtualPlant analysis programs are very compute-intensive and embarrassingly parallel.
 For example, correlation takes O(n2) time where n is the size of the gene set being analyzed, and biomaps takes O(n+t) where t is the number of GO terms in the gene set.